Right now, there’s just one thing preventing nuclear war between India and Pakistan

 Fratricidal loathing, the fatal pull of the vendetta, the conviction of millions of Pakistanis that the whole of the Muslim-majority Himalayan territory of Kashmir is, by rights, theirs… such are the factors that keep vicious wars breaking out over and over again.

-Prime minister Shehbaz Sharif called India’s actions an “act of war”, one that killed at least 26 civilians, including women and children, and that his country “has every right” to respond.
+Pakistan’s prime minister, Shehbaz Sharif, called India’s actions an “act of war”, one that killed at least 31 civilians, including women and children, and declared that his country “has every right” to respond.

 Today, on the Siachen glacier in the high Himalayas, 5,400 metres above sea level, thousands of troops from both sides still eyeball each other, 22 years after a ceasefire was signed in the world’s highest and most pointless conflict.

 The latest conflict has been a long time coming.
-Sliced down the middle by the so-called Line of Control, Kashmir’s uniquely controversial status was recognised by one Indian government after another with a limited degree of autonomy.
+Sliced down the middle by the de facto border known as the Line of Control, Kashmir’s uniquely controversial status was recognised by one Indian government after another with a limited degree of autonomy.
 But in 2019, fulfilling a longstanding demand of Hindu nationalists, Indian PM Narendra Modi stripped that away, making it just another state – and provoking rage in Pakistan.

 For a long time, Modi appeared to have got away with it.
 After 30 years of insurgency, relative peace returned to Kashmir’s beautiful lakes and mountains, and tourism by Indians had begun to recover – until last month.

-On April 22, five armed militants killed 26 non-Muslims near Pahalgam, a resort town in the Indian administered part of Kashmir.
+On 22 April, five armed militants killed 26 non-Muslims near Pahalgam, a resort town in the Indian-administered part of Kashmir.
 It was an ambush that hit Indian nationalists where they hurt most: massacring Hindu civilians on the route to the cave temple on Mount Amarnath, the site of a major annual pilgrimage that draws tens of thousands of devotees every summer.
 For Modi’s government, with its strong religious bent, it was a cruelly well-calculated blow.

-India claimed that its nine air strikes overnight were targeted at sites identified with Pakistan-based militant organisations such as Jaish-e-Mohamed and Lakshar-e-Taiba which have been blamed for terror attacks in Kashmir in the past.
+India claimed that its nine air strikes overnight were targeted at sites identified with Pakistan-based militant organisations, such as Jaish-e-Mohammed and Lashkar-e-Taiba, which have been blamed for terror attacks in Kashmir in the past.
 But the hitting of mosques and some targets in the Pakistani heartland of Punjab increased the danger of serious escalation.

 The inevitable fear now is of a nuclear exchange.
 It was in 2002, following terror attacks on the Delhi and Kashmiri parliaments the previous year, that the world got the first real jitters about the old vendetta spiralling out of control.
 Certainly, there is nothing structural to prevent a nuclear conflagration from happening.